MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 Things to consider when using only the Name parameter:

-- It has performance implications because it is resource intensive operation.
-It can use lots of memory on machine depending on how many modules are installed on machine.
+- It is a resource-intensive operation depending on the number of modules installed on machine.
-- It will load the first resource found with given name so in the case where ther are more than one resource with same name deployed on machine, it can end up loading different resource then the one desired.
+- It will load the first resource found with the given name.
+In the case where there is more than one resource with same name installed, it could load the wrong resource.

-The recommended way is to specify `–ModuleName` as well as described below, this accomplishes two things:
+The recommended usage is to specify `–ModuleName` with the `-Name` parameter, as described below.

+This usage has the following benefits:

 - It reduces the performance impact by limiting the search scope for the specified resource.
-- It explicitly defines the module the resource is defined in ensuring the correct resource is loaded.
+- It explicitly defines the module defining the resource, ensuring the correct resource is loaded.

 > [!NOTE]
 > In PowerShell 5.0, DSC resources can have multiple versions, and versions can be installed on a computer side-by-side.
 This is implemented by having multiple versions of a resource module that are contained in the same module folder.
-> For more information see [Using resources with multiple versions](sxsresource.md).
+> For more information, see [Using resources with multiple versions](sxsresource.md).

 ## Intellisense with Import-DSCResource